bitliner/quick-e2e-test/README.md

 * [Contributors](#user-content-contributors)
 * [License](#user-content-license)

-# Why you should use quick-end-2-end-test
+# Why

 If you start to build a lot of end-to-end test, you will realize that:

-* building end-to-end test is a boring and ripetivive task
+* building end-to-end test is a **boring and ripetivive task**
-* when the codebase becomes bigger, it can be very hard to manage end-to-end test - e.g. to understand which scenario is covered by test, or to quantify test coverage
+* when the codebase becomes bigger, it can be very **hard to manage end-to-end test** - e.g. to understand which scenario is covered by test, or to quantify test coverage
-* only developers can mainly build end-to-end test, but developers are a rare and expensive resource, and end-to-end test could be managed by other figures, e.g. other employees
+* only developers can mainly build end-to-end test, but developers are a rare and expensive resource, and **end-to-end test could be managed by other figures**, e.g. other employees

 quick-end-to-end test is born to solve these problems.